 - Aim to include at least two different vegetables with most main meals.
 Do not over-boil vegetables.
 Steaming, stir-frying, or lightly boiling are best to retain the nutrients.

-- Try to have fruit with each meal or a small glass of fruit juice.
+- Try to have fruit with a meal..

 - Try new recipes which include fruit.
 For example, some curries or stews include fruit such as dried apricots.
 Have fruit-based puddings.
 Fruit with yoghurt is a common favourite.